spring-labs/ameba-lib/README.md

 [![Quality][codacy-image]][codacy-url]
 [![Gitter][gitter-image]][gitter-url]

 Ameba Lib is a collection of utils, exceptions, constants and other helpers used across projects and solutions.
-All dependencies are defined as Maven `provided` scope to cut transitive dependencies.
+All dependencies are defined in Maven `provided` scope to cut transitive dependencies.

 ## Core Features